 Blended families are as common as divorce in today’s society.
 It’s a natural obligation to care for the children of your spouse, even if they aren’t yours biologically.
-In some cases, stepparents become the actual parent a child needs.
+In some cases, stepparents become the actual parents a child needs.
 Though that emotional bond is important, the legal aspect of making a stepchild your own is nearly as crucial.
 From medical releases and parent-teacher conferences to estate planning and inheritance, adopting your stepchildren can ensure you have the freedom to care for the child, just as a biological parent would.

 If you are co-parents with a spouse who has children and raising those children as your own, you can tackle most of the most important parts of parenthood, like providing them with food, shelter, love, and guidance.
-However, having the security and peace of mind of being your stepchild’s legal guardian can be a loving gesture, as well as an important step in keeping custody.
-Contact our Oklahoma family law attorneys to learn more about how to take this next step.
+However, having the security and peace of mind of being your stepchild’s legal guardian in Tulsa can be a loving gesture, as well as an important step in keeping custody.
+Contact our Tulsa family law attorneys to learn more about how to take this next step.

 When Am I Eligible to Adopt My Stepchildren?